Analysis | Peloton Investors Are Really Sweating Now

 The business is still growing.
 Lowering the Bike price should only help that, and it’s successfully shifting the Peloton image from a spin-bike-only company to a general-fitness service as users start trying its other classes including yoga.
 Also, its first major acquisition — for rival exercise-machine maker Precor, completed last year — should give it more reach and manufacturing might.

-Still, last year’s pandemic boon is ending.
-And now Peloton must compete in a market where it’s no longer the only option.
+Still, last year’s pandemic boon is ending, and it’s learning the responsibility that comes with being the maker of such a popular product.
+Now Peloton must compete in a market where it’s no longer the only option, and with the recalls in the backs of people’s minds.

+(The third paragraph was updated to include revelations about DOJ and SEC actions.)

 This column does not necessarily reflect the opinion of the editorial board or Bloomberg LP and its owners.